 This data – along with height and weight – is entered in each child’s EHR and tracked over time.
 They also check and record that children’s immunizations are current and, for children with ADHD, check to see how they are responding to medications.
 And, by being available 24/7, the pediatricians help cut back on unnecessary emergency room visits.

-As a result, avoidable emergency room visits for Horizon BCBSNJ members decreased by 31 percent, and non-avoidable visits declined by 37 percent from 2016 to 2017.
+As a result, avoidable emergency room visits for Horizon BCBSNJ members decreased by 31 percent from 2016 to 2017.
 During the same time period, 16 percent more children accessed weight counseling and monitoring services while 26 percent more two-year olds received their vaccinations.

 By using 21st century data and tools to personalize pediatric care, Horizon BCBSNJ is now bridging the gap between the past and present to improve the health of New Jersey’s youngest patients.

 See what other Blue Cross and Blue Shield companies are doing to improve care.